 - Student Expectations:

 Students are required to maintain an organized system of notes.
 They may choose any system that works best for them, they will have the opportunity to learn several different methods of note taking.

 1. Students should have a marble covered notebook and use a folder for handouts.

 Student's grades will be determined on a total point's system.
 As assignments and assessments are graded for both accruacy and completion and recorded, students and parents may check grades through the online portal.
 At the end of the marking period, students will receive a final letter grade based on their accumulated average.
 Letter grades will be assigned based on the school district's grading scale.All homework will be graded: It is graded for accuracy and completion.
 All homework grades are part of the total points.
 If the student chooses not to complete an assignment when it is due the student will earn a (0) zero.
-If the student turns in an assignment 1 day late they may earn 1/2 credit.
-If a student is absent the student will have a 1 day grace period to turn in the assignment.
-Work will only be accepted in this manor, work that is more than a week over due will not be accepted.N.B.: Late WorkLate work (projects, long term assignments) will be accepted, however 5 points will be deducted from the grade earned for everyday the project or long term assignment is late)
+If the student turns in an assignment after 2 weeks it will be marked as late they may earn 1/2 credit.
+If a student is absent the student will have a 2 week grace period to turn in the assignment.
+Work will only be accepted in this manor.N.B.: Late WorkLate work (projects, long term assignments) will be accepted, however 5 points will be deducted from the grade earned for everyday the project or long term assignment is late)